Priyankcoder/30_Days_JavaScript_Challenge/README.md

 * Revised array and its methods, some of them are forEach(can be used as labeling event-listener to each element of a array, no for loop required.
 I like these kind of subtle tricks a lot 😋 ), filter, map, sort, find and findIndex.
 * Practiced array exercise which helped me to gain insight on where and how to use these function in real scenario .
 * Read a blog on semantic HTML.

+## Day 4:
+* Read tutorials of JS on Interaction(alert, prompt and confirm), Type Conversions, Basic operators, maths and Comparisons .
+* Read a tutorial on flexbox in css and it will surely make my life easier 😸.